TELLING OF STORIES

-Facilitated by the 100Stone team and community partners, nearly 600 creative and non-creative community "allies" gathered in 30 private and community spaces across the state in order to manifest an ephemeral moment of sanctuary and expression in which ecosystems of fellowship, connectivity, and physical and creative engagement could produce the "telling" of some of our most difficult stories.
-In these spaces, more than 200 "stories" of our human condition of vulnerability, and our unique relationships to its acute expression were told in sculptural form.
-There, artists and non-artists captured the forms and features of participants' faces and bodies in messy, awkward and playful plaster-casting sessions designed to both find pointed focus as well as respite from burdensome states.
+Facilitated by the 100Stone team and a diverse network of community partners in the heath and arts fields, nearly 600 creative and non-creative community "allies" gathered in 30 spaces across the state in order to manifest an ephemeral moment of sanctuary.
+There, ecosystems of fellowship, connectivity, and physical and creative engagement produced the "telling" of 200 of our most difficult stories through physical, artistic means.
+Artists and non-artists captured the forms and features of participants' faces and bodies in messy, awkward and playful plaster-casting sessions designed to find both pointed focus on and respite from burdensome states of mental illness.
 Through the laying of hands and building of forms, and the activation a purposeful creative action, physical and emotional barriers were breached, sometimes for the first time, and the roots of connectivity were propagated.
-When completed the masks and forms were stored in a trailer or packed onto freight planes and returned to Spenard, Anchorage for final production.

 One of 30 very special casting sessions, captured by local filmmaker, Joshua Bransetter: